Electrical Technician Visa Sponsorship Jobs in Virginia

 Which visa types are most common for electrical technician roles in Virginia?

-The H-1B is the most common visa for electrical technicians in Virginia when the role qualifies as a specialty occupation, typically requiring at least a bachelor's degree in electrical engineering or a closely related field.
-The H-2B is sometimes used for temporary, non-agricultural technical roles.
+The H-1B visa is the most common visa for electrical technicians in Virginia when the role qualifies as a specialty occupation, typically requiring at least a bachelor's degree in electrical engineering or a closely related field.
+The H-2B visa is sometimes used for temporary, non-agricultural technical roles.
 Candidates with multinational employer backgrounds may qualify for an L-1B if the role involves specialized knowledge.

 Which cities in Virginia have the most electrical technician sponsorship jobs?